 2.3 Determining the Bandgap

-An R fit error that is close to or less than 1 will give us a relatively good approximation for the thickness d, which allows us to separate it from α.
+An R fit error that is close to or less than 1 gives a relatively good approximation for the thickness d, which allows us to separate it from α.
 If we plot α as a function of E, such as in figure 8, we can observe what energy corresponds to an increase in absorption, which is indicative of the bandgap.
 Since α increases rapidly once E reaches the bandgap, we plot it in a logarithmic scale and observe at what energy it goes above 104cm-1, which is considered the lower bound for α measurements.
 It is the least precise method, however it is the least time consuming to employ and analyze.